ndlenthehay/demo-repo/README.md

 # DEMO

-This is just to learn how to use Git and Github
+This is just to learn how to use Git and Github.